Garden Greenhouses: Greenhouse Growing Tips

 It is good practice this time of year, especially if you have been growing throughout the winter, to perform a soil test.

 Starting from a simple PH kit, these tests can measure every aspect of nutrient balance in tired soil.
-This is a vital prerequsite to soil amendment if you wish to provide optimum growing conditions for plants.
-Manure teas, organic blood meal and well rotted finished manure/compost are what we added to our dome to make up for nitrogen depletion and alkali soil.
-Diatameceous earth can be used (carefully) if ground bugs are a problem.
+This is a vital prerequisite to soil amendment if you wish to provide optimum growing conditions for plants.
+Manure teas, organic blood meal and well-rotted finished manure/compost are what we added to our dome to make up for nitrogen depletion and alkali soil.
+Diatomaceous earth can be used (carefully) if ground bugs are a problem.
 Do this before introducing beneficial insects.
-Hope this helps!
+We hope this helps!

 Weekly Hint #3

-2).
-Diatomaceous earth which is EPA approved and found at your local gardening shop, is fantastic for crawling insects such as sow bugs, millipedes, slugs, beetles and ants etc. It comes in powder form and like Pyola will destroy any beneficial insects so is best used before introducing them.
+2) Diatomaceous earth: is EPA approved and found at your local gardening shop, is fantastic for crawling insects such as sow bugs, millipedes, slugs, beetles and ants etc. It comes in powder form and like Pyola will destroy any beneficial insects so is best used before introducing them.
 Check the plastic liners in beds to see if this is where the bugs are coming from and if need be place the dust behind these.

 Good luck winning the battle with the bugs!